Changing our diet is perhaps the single biggest way we can reduce our impact on the environment.

 Eat less meat, more plants

-Livestock production is responsible for more greenhouse gas emissions (14.5%) than all forms of transport combined and animal agriculture is also a major driver behind the deforestation of the Amazon, ocean dead zones and wildlife loss.
+Globally, livestock production is responsible for 14.5% of greenhouse gas emissions and animal agriculture is also a major driver behind the deforestation of the Amazon, ocean dead zones and wildlife loss.
 Reducing meat consumption can improve your health, the environment and animal welfare.

 Meat free Mondays